envatic/vue3-web3modal/README.md

 ```

 # providerInfo, isValidNetwork
-providerInfo is the information of connected provider eg metamask , coinbase etc
+`providerInfo` is the information of connected provider eg metamask , coinbase etc:

-isValidNetwork is a boolean ref, determines if user is connected to a supported network;
+`isValidNetwork` is a `boolean` `ref`, determines if user is connected to a supported network;
 the follwoing networks are supported
 ```
 MAINNET: 1,